Skip to content

 Prompt Tools LLM-powered semantic functions 🚧 Planned

-Note: Vectorstore Tools, Hierarchical Document Tools, and MCP Tools are fully implemented.
-Function and Prompt tools are defined in the configuration schema but not yet functional.
+Note: Vectorstore Tools, Hierarchical Document Tools, MCP Tools, and Function Tools are fully implemented.
+Prompt tools are defined in the configuration schema but not yet functional.

 Tool Filtering